kodzimk/GameApp/README.md

 I would say there might be 2 issues.<br>
 Firstly, during dynamic search if you typed text in russian or kazakh or in any language,it possibly will not work.<br>
-Secondly,adjusting problems,this type of error might happen.
-It depends on resolution and size of the phone.<br>

 # Technology